EzequielBordone/Python_Data_Project/README.md

 # The Analysis

-## 1. What are the most demanded skills for the top 3 most popular data roles?
+## 1. What are the most demanded skills for the top 3 most popular data roles in the world?

 To find the most demanded skills for the top 3 most popular data roles.
 I filtered out those positions by which ones were the most popular, and got the top 5 skills for these top 3 roles.
 This query highlights the most popular job titles and their top skills, showing which skills I should pay attention to depending on the role I'm targeting.